CloudLabsAI-Azure/github-copilot-for-managers/labfiles/getting-started.md

-# Measuring GitHub Copilot Impact for Managers
+# Measuring GitHub Copilot Impact for Managers and Pre-Sales Teams

-### Overall Estimated Duration: 1 Hour
+### Overall Estimated Duration: 90 Minutes

 ## Overview

-In this comprehensive lab series, you will master the essential skills needed to measure, analyze, and communicate the business value of **GitHub Copilot** across your development organization.
-Starting with enabling GitHub Copilot usage reports, you'll learn to access comprehensive organization-level data that reveals adoption patterns and user engagement.
-You'll then transform raw usage data into strategic management insights using Power BI, creating sophisticated measures that identify high-performing teams and technology preferences.
-Next, you'll measure concrete productivity improvements by analyzing pull request metrics before and after Copilot adoption, quantifying lead time reductions and throughput increases.
-Finally, you'll build executive-ready dashboards that calculate ROI and demonstrate clear business value through compelling visualizations.
-Step-by-step instructions with screenshots guide you throughout this data-driven journey.
+In this results-driven lab, you’ll learn how to measure, articulate, and showcase the business impact of GitHub Copilot, turning technical insights into persuasive value stories.
+This lab empowers managers, pre-sales professionals, and solution consultants to analyze real Copilot adoption data and translate it into metrics that resonate with executives and customers.

+You’ll start by accessing GitHub Copilot usage reports to uncover adoption patterns and engagement levels across your organization.
+Next, using Power BI, you’ll transform this data into actionable insights, identifying productivity trends and success stories that can strengthen your sales narrative.
+Finally, you’ll learn to quantify ROI and build executive dashboards that clearly demonstrate the business case for Copilot adoption an essential skill for both internal champions and customer-facing teams.

 ## Objective